 May participate in centralized activities such as auditing, Standard Operating Procedure development, etc.

-May plan and coordinate strategies for patient enrollment, and/or improving clinical research efficiency.
+May plan and coordinate strategies for increasing patient enrollment, and/or improving clinical research efficiency.

 May identify new research opportunities and present to investigators

 Participates in required training and education programs.